Martyanovst/differential-games-rl/README.md

 |-----------|------------|---------|-------------|
 | --env    |*simple-motions* &#124; *van-der-pol* &#124; *pendulum* &#124; *dubins-car*| | Optimal control task to solve
 |--model    |path |                 | Path to pre-trained model

+> Note that you can only use the model for the task on which it was trained

 ## Results